Saigon stays for all pockets

 Hotel Continental: Genuine oldie/ photo: Vijay Verghese

-One of Ho Chi Minh City’s enduring charms is its smaller characterful hotels, often still housed in historic buildings.
-On Lam Son Square, next to the Park Hyatt, the 80-room Hotel Continental Saigon has been around since 1880, a similar vintage to the delightful Notre Dame Cathedral close by.
-Like the Rex, it is owned by the ubiquitous Saigon Tourist group.
 A popular haunt for spooks and journalists during the Vietnam War, the elegance was graciously fading for a while but a smart renovation has transformed the place and staff is ever attentive and cheerful.
-Further lengthy renovations are planned late 2012.
+Further renovations were completed by late 2015.

 The enduring and now all-new Rex Hotel's utterly mad Roof Garden with its cavorting plaster elephants still entertains on pleasant, breezy evenings.
 Access has been partially closed off with metro train diggings and it can be a small adventure getting there for the moment.

 The landmark Rex, on Nguyen Hue Boulevard is centrally located, close to the Opera House and overlooking the magnificent City Hall.
 It has been supplemented by a brand new East Wing with 70 or so smart rooms and a sleek white-marble lobby – surrounded by gleaming high fashion designer brand outlets from Burberry, Salvatore Ferragamo, Cartier, Rolex and the like – a far cry from the dimly-lit musty welcome of the old wing.